ilsave/TestTask/README.md

 ## Here I tried to use:
--Kotlin
+ - Kotlin
--Retrofit
+ - Retrofit
--Picasso (and custom picasso)
+ - Picasso (and custom picasso)

 ## I have done:
--Shy navigation
+ - Shy navigation
--All the other trequired tasks
+ - All the other trequired tasks